The Strange Case of the Vietnamese

 SGM Herbert A. Friedman (Ret.)

 One of the most unusual psychological campaigns of the Vietnam War concerned the martyred hero Nguyen Van Be.
-According to the legend, the young Viet Cong guerrilla was on a mission with his comrades on 30 May 1966 transporting explosives when they were attacked and Be was captured.
+Born in 1941 in Chau Thanh, he joined the guerrillas in 1961, and according to the legend, the young Viet Cong guerrilla was on a mission with his comrades on 30 May 1966 transporting explosives when they were attacked and Be was captured.
 Rather than submit, he chose to sacrifice himself and died a martyr’s death.
 The American and Vietnamese troops demanded that he instruct them on the workings of an unknown explosive mine.
 Be did so.
-He picked up the mine high over his head, and shouted, "Long live the National Front for Liberation.
-Down with American Imperialists."
-He then smashed the mine against an armored vehicle, killing himself and 69 American and Vietnamese officers and soldiers.
+He picked up the mine high over his head, and shouted:

 For six months, the Lao Dong (Communist) Party told of his heroics in prose and song.
 Young men were urged to emulate the fallen hero.
 Be had been a model guerrilla.
 He had joined the People’s Youth League at an early age and later became a volunteer in the Liberation Army.
 There were poems, booklets, plays and radio broadcasts telling of Be’s death and sacrifice.
 The communists in the North even wrote an opera for Be.
 In addition, two statues were erected in his honor.
 The Viet Cong awarded him the posthumous title of "Indomitable Loyalty and Magnificent Bravery."